 </nav>

-However, like many excellent template engines, AnQiCMS's template engine indeed may introduce some 'unexpected' blank lines in the final rendered HTML when handling such logic control tags by default.
-This is not a defect of the engine, but rather an embodiment of its parsing mechanism: when a logic tag, such as{% set %}When the tag is placed on a separate line, the newline characters before and after the tag are often preserved, thus forming empty lines in the generated HTML source code.
+However, just like many excellent template engines, AnQiCMS's template engine may indeed introduce some unexpected blank lines in the final rendered HTML when handling such logical control tags by default.
+This is not a defect of the engine, but an embodiment of its parsing mechanism: when a logical tag, such as{% set %}When a tag is placed on a separate line, the newline characters before and after the tag are often preserved, resulting in empty lines in the generated HTML source code.

 1. Remove the blank lines before the label:In{%Add one after-.